Working together as a city to get London to zero HIV stigma.

 Following a pause during the first five months of the Coronavirus pandemic, we reconvened the stigma group in August 2020.
 The stigma group reviewed the proposals to make sure they were robust and appropriate for a post-COVID London.

-We commissioned the National AIDS Trust and BritainThinks to work with the HIV community to develop a public knowledge and attitudes survey.
+- Stigma in society: we commissioned the National AIDS Trust and BritainThinks to work with the HIV community to develop a public knowledge and attitudes survey.
 The survey results were published in July 2021.
 Read the national public knowledge and attitudes survey results and results for London on our website.
+We are now starting work on campaigns to tackle HIV stigma in society based on these findings.

-We are currently working with two London hospital Trusts on plans to tackle stigma in the NHS.
-We are supporting them with the testing and roll out of a survey of staff on knowledge and attitudes towards HIV.
-Following the results, we’ll look to develop training and development messages about HIV, stigma and discrimination and Undetectable = Untransmittable #UequalsU.
+- Stigma in organisations: we are working with two London hospital Trusts on plans to tackle stigma in the NHS.
+We are supporting them to roll out a survey to staff on knowledge and attitudes towards HIV.
+Following the results, we’ll look to develop a training and development package about HIV, stigma and discrimination and Undetectable = Untransmittable #UequalsU.